Juliusc01/commit-min/README.md

 ```
 git clone https://github.com/jaleum/hellogitworld
 ```
+ 1. Install commit-min if you have not yet (see Getting started)
- 1. Make some change to hellogitworld and commit
+ 2. Make some change to hellogitworld and commit
  	```
 	cd hellogitworld
 	echo "//this is a comment" >> src/main/java/com/github/App.java